Earl Durand: Representation in other media

 The 11-day manhunt was widely covered by the national press, with Durand being nicknamed "Tarzan of the Tetons".
 Inspired by the manhunt, the film Wyoming Outlaw was rapidly produced: the B movie starring John Wayne appeared in theaters 3 months after Durand's death.
 Durand was later portrayed by Peter Haskell in a Hollywood biopic, The Legend of Earl Durand (1974).
+Singer/songwriter Charlie Brown's "The Ballad of Earl Durand", from his 1967 album Teton Tea Party, was included on The Best of Broadside 1962-1988.